DevExpress-Examples/web-forms-dashboard-save-dashboards-to-database/Readme.md

     Updates the dashboard with new settings by its id.
 - [AddDashboard](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage.AddDashboard(System.Xml.Linq.XDocument-System.String))

-   Takes a dashboard definition with its caption, saves it to the data storage, and returns the ID of a new saved dashboard.
+   Saves a dashboard definition and its caption to the data storage and returns the ID of the new saved dashboard.

 Additionally, this example contains an SQL file ([SavedDashboards.sql](./CS/SavedDashboards.sql)), which can be used to recreate a database used in this example on your side.
 Do no forget to update the connection string in the **Web.config** file to make it valid in your environment.